-The stomach is made up of six layers of tissue:
+The wall of the stomach is made up of six layers of tissue:

 The diagnosis of adenocarcinoma is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 A test called immunohistochemistry may be performed to confirm the diagnosis.
 Your doctors will use the information found in your pathology report to plan treatment such as surgery, radiation, and chemotherapy.

 After the tumour has been removed completely, it will be sent to a pathologist who will prepare another pathology report.
-This report will confirm or revise the original diagnosis and provide additional important information such tumour size, extension, and spread of tumour cells to lymph nodes.
+This report will confirm or revise the original diagnosis and provide additional important information such as the tumour size, depth of invasion, and spread of tumour cells to lymph nodes.
 This information is used to determine the cancer stage and to decide if additional treatment is required.

-One out of every five tumours in the stomach produce extra HER2.
+One out of every five tumours in the stomach produces extra HER2.
 For this reason, your pathologist will order a test to look for HER2 in the cancer cells.
 The most common test used to look for HER2 in cancer cells is called immunohistochemistry.
 Another test that is used to look for HER2 is called fluorescence in situ hybridization (FISH).

 If immunohistochemistry was performed on the tumour, your report will describe the results as: